mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Snowplow Game](https://en.wikipedia.org/w/index.php?title=Snowplow_Game&oldid=1189473593) - The Snowplow Game was a regular-season game played between the Miami Dolphins and New England Patriots on December 12, 1982, at Schaefer Stadium in Foxborough, Massachusetts.
+Due in part to icy conditions, the game remained scoreless until late in the fourth quarter, when the snowplow operator was called in to clear a spot on the snowy field specifi...

 - [Carbuncle Cup](https://en.wikipedia.org/w/index.php?title=Carbuncle_Cup&oldid=1147643079) - The Carbuncle Cup was an architecture prize, given annually by the magazine Building Design to "the ugliest building in the United Kingdom completed in the last 12 months".
 It was intended to be a humorous response to the prestigious Stirling Prize, given by the Royal Institute of British Architects.The cup was launched in 2006, with the first winne...

+- [Miura fold](https://en.wikipedia.org/w/index.php?title=Miura_fold&oldid=1168868721) - The Miura fold (ミウラ折り, Miura-ori) is a method of folding a flat surface such as a sheet of paper into a smaller area.
+The fold is named for its inventor, Japanese astrophysicist Kōryō Miura.The crease patterns of the Miura fold form a tessellation of the surface by parallelograms.
+In one direction, the creases lie along straight lines, with each par...

 - [Pirate Party of Catalonia](https://en.wikipedia.org/w/index.php?title=Pirate_Party_of_Catalonia&oldid=1195753686) - Pirates of Catalonia (Catalan: Pirates de Catalunya, PIRATA.CAT) is a political party in Catalonia.
 The party is based on the model of the Swedish Pirate Party and is a member of the Pirate Parties International, it supports intellectual property reform, open access to culture and knowledge, transparency and direct democracy.The party was founded in...